BCS states and D-wave condensates in the 2D Hubbard model: Abstract

 \section{Abstract}

-We consider BCS-like states in the 2D Hubbard model which, starting from some arbitrary point in field space in the neighborhood of a Hartree-Fock ground state, are relaxed within that BCS ansatz to local minima of the energy.
-As in the Hartree-Fock approximation there are a vast number of local minima.
-What is new, and unlike the conventional Hartree-Fock states, is that there is a region in parameter (coupling-density) space, where these local minima are associated with d-wave condensates.
+We consider states of BCS form in the 2D Hubbard model which, starting from some arbitrary point in state space in the neighborhood of a Hartree-Fock ground state, are relaxed within that BCS ansatz to local minima of the energy.
+As in the Hartree-Fock approximation there are a vast number of local minima, nearly degenerate in energy.
+What is new, and unlike the conventional Hartree-Fock states, is that there is a region in parameter space where these local minima are clearly associated with d-wave condensates of the form $d_{x^2-y^2}$ in the underdoped region.
+There are also indications of $d_{xy}$ condensation in the overdoped region, at least in this approximation to the 2D Hubbard model, as well as condensates over a range of parameters on triangular lattices.